PaloAltoNetworks/prisma-cloud-docs/README.md

 This repo is in the process of being deprecated.

-All Prisma Cloud Compute docs are now hosted here:
+Starting on August 30, 2021, all Prisma Cloud Compute docs will be hosted here:

 https://github.com/PaloAltoNetworks/prisma-cloud-docs

 Please submit pull requests to the new repo only.

 Government docs will be moved to the new repo shortly.